nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. Dealing with corrupted data files
    1. Navigate to `[JAR File location]/data` and rename `sportspa.json` to `sportspa.txt`.
+   2. Open `sportspa.txt` and delete the first `{` in the file and close the file.
+   3. Rename `sportspa.txt` back to `sportspa.json`.
-   2. Run SportsPA.
+   4. Run SportsPA.
-   3. SportsPA will start up without any data being present.
+   5. SportsPA will start up without any data being present.